DuPont takes $2.5 bln charge tied to auto business, posts wider loss

 Net loss available to shareholders, which included the hefty charge, was $2.48 billion, or $3.37 per share, in the three months ended June 30 compared to a loss of $571 million, or 76 cents per share, a year earlier.

-On an adjusted basis, DuPont posted earnings of 70 cents per share, a fall of about 28% as the company idled some of its plants to match lower demand levels.
+On an adjusted basis, DuPont posted earnings of 70 cents per share, handily beating 59 cents estimated by analysts.

-The Wilmington, Delaware-based company, once part of the conglomerate DowDuPont that was split up last year, reported a 12% fall in sales to $4.8 billion.
+The Wilmington, Delaware-based company, once part of the conglomerate DowDuPont that was split up last year, reported sales of $4.8 billion, just above estimates of $4.7 billion.

-(Reporting by Taru Jain in Bengaluru Editing by Arathy Nair and Tomasz Janowski)
+(Reporting by Taru Jain in Bengaluru Editing by Arathy Nair and Tomasz Janowski Editing by Arathy Nair and Tomasz Janowski)

 ((Taru.Jain@thomsonreuters.com;))